 At QUT an independent review of the University's Action Plan implementation, including policies and procedures, was undertaken in 2018 with eight recommendations arising and the following outcomes were achieved:

-- Two Discrimination Advisers were appointed to undertake tasks related to the management of student grievances and disclosures.
+- two Harassment and Discrimination Advisers were appointed to undertake tasks related to the management of student grievances and disclosures

 QUT will continue to review its policies and procedures as required and ensure support services continue to be available to students and staff.